$L^p$-spectral triples and $p$-quantum compact metric spaces: Preliminaries

 such that for each $n \geq 0$, the algebra $A_n$ is a spatial semisimple finite dimensional $L^p$-operator algebra and for all $m,n$ with $n\leq m$, the homomorphism $\varphi_{m,n} \colon A_n \to A_m$ is spatial.

-In this paper we will only work with a particular type of $L^p$ AF-algebras.
-These are the so called $L^p$ UHF-algebra of tensor product type as in defined in \cite[Definition 3.9]{NCP13_2}.
+In this paper, we mainly work with a particular type of $L^p$ AF-algebras.
+These are the so called $L^p$ UHF-algebra of tensor product type as defined in \cite[Definition 3.9]{NCP13_2}.
 As in the C*-case, if $d \colon \Z_{\geq 0} \to \Z_{\geq 2}$ is a sequence, these $L^p$ UHF-algebras arise from direct limits of systems $((A_n)_{n=0}^{\infty}, (\varphi_{m,n})_{0 \leq n \leq m})$ where each $A_n$ is algebraically isomorphic to $M_{d(0)\cdots d(n)}(\C)$.
-Since we will require minor modifications to Phillips' construction, mainly a notational difference and extra assumptions, we go over this construction in detail in subsection \ref{DOUHF} below.
+Since we will require minor modifications to N.\ C.\ Phillips' construction, mainly a notational difference and extra assumptions, we go over this construction in detail in Subsection \ref{DOUHF_ST} below.